Thursday 3 October 2024

 Northern Greece

 The Zagori region is supposedly home to more than 150 arched stone bridges built during the 18th and 19th centuries.
-Many were funded by local philanthropists and master craftsmen who used local stone to build them.
+Many were funded by local philanthropists and master craftsmen used local stone to build them.
 Most are still standing, albeit many have been repaired and renovated over the years.

 I’m going to throw the Santa Maura Floating Bridge in here which connects mainland Greece to the ‘island’ of Lefkada.
 Over the past 100 years the type of bridge/ferry used to cross the man-made channel has changed enormously.
 This particular floating/swinging bridge has been in situ since 1986 and swings open roughly every hour on the hour and stays open for about 15 minutes to let boats pass through.